 Deductibility of Executive Compensation.
-Section 162(m) of the Internal Revenue Code prohibits the deduction of otherwise deductible compensation in excess of \$1 million per year paid to the Chief Executive Officer, the Chief Financial Officer and the other executive officers named in the "Summary Compensation Table for 2024, 2023 and 2022 Fiscal Years" elsewhere in this Proxy Statement.
+Section 162(m) of the Internal Revenue Code prohibits the deduction of otherwise deductible compensation in excess of \$1 million per year paid to the Chief Executive Officer, the principal financial officer and the other executive officers named in the "Summary Compensation Table for 2025, 2024, and 2023 Fiscal Years" elsewhere in this Proxy Statement.

 Shareholder Vote on Executive Compensation.
 The Company has considered the results of the most recent shareholder advisory vote on executive compensation required by the Securities and Exchange Commission's proxy rules in determining its compensation policies and decisions.
-In light of the high level of support the proposal to approve the compensation of the named executive officers received at the July 18, 2023 Annual Meeting and at prior Annual Meetings, the Company's compensation policies and decisions, explained in detail in this "Compensation Discussion and Analysis", continue to be designed to focus on pay for performance and to align the long-term interests of the Company's executive officers with the long-term interests of the Company's shareholder.
-The Company will include a shareholder vote on executive compensation or until the Company's Board of Directors otherwise determines that a different frequency is in the best interests of the Company and its shareholders.
+In light of the high level of support the proposal to approve the compensation of the named executive officers received at the July 18, 2024 Annual Meeting and at prior Annual Meetings, the Company's compensation policies and decisions, explained in detail in this "Compensation Discussion and Analysis", continue to be designed to focus on pay for performance and to align the long-term interests of the Company's shareholders.
+The Company will include a shareholder vote on executive compensation in its proxy materials each year until the next required vote on the frequency of shareholder votes on executive compensation or until the Company's Board of Directors otherwise determines that a different frequency is in the best interests of the Company and its shareholders.